 The deaths of my son and grandson have deeply affected me, as have my personal struggles with health.
-I’ve had nearly 30 surgeries, including a colon resection, knee replacement surgery, and surgery to remove a tumor that was attached to my appendix.
+I’ve had nearly 30 surgeries, including a colon resection, knee replacement and surgery to remove a tumor that was attached to my appendix.
 By far, though, the toughest health battle I’ve fought is against cancer.

 My thyroid cancer diagnosis and initial treatment

 In November 2005, I was working in a lumberyard in my hometown of McHenry, in northern Illinois.
 I developed a sore throat and thought nothing of it.
 But by the time May came around and it was still bothering me, I knew I had better get to the doctor.
 My doctor gave me an antibiotic, but my throat still didn’t feel right.
 I went to an ENT doctor, and he gave me Nexium® because he thought it might be acid reflux.
 I took it for a month, and I still had a sore throat.
 The doctor then ordered a CT scan.
 It didn’t show anything.
 Finally, I requested a biopsy.

 I had a needle biopsy.
 Later that same week, my doctor called me at work and said another doctor wanted to see me and my wife, Carol, that day at 5 o’clock.
 All I could think of was that my father had died of stomach cancer and throat cancer in 1992.
 I was always leery of having throat cancer.
 Turns out my fears weren’t too far off.
 Carol and I received the bad news: It was thyroid cancer, or what the doctors call papillary carcinoma of the thyroid.